blu0/blu0.github.io/LSAWalkthrough.md

 Nothing really jumps out after looking around for a bit, so time for some more web enumeration.

-I'll go with trusty old Nikto here and move to Dirbuster, etc if I needed.
+I'll go with trusty old Nikto here, and move to Dirbuster, etc if needed.

 `nikto -h 192.168.17.139`